What Is Pancreatitis?

 What Causes Pancreatitis?

-Acute pancreatitis is associated with excessive alcohol drinking and gallstones about 80% of the time in the U.S. The rest of the cases result from viral and bacterial infections, drugs, blockage of the pancreatic duct, trauma or surgery to the abdomen, elevated calcium levels, or extremely high triglyceride levels (a type of fat that circulates in the blood).
+In the majority of cases, acute pancreatitis is associated with excessive alcohol use and gallstones in the U.S. The rest of the cases result from infections, some medications, trauma or surgery to the abdomen, blood vessel disease, elevated calcium levels, genetic mutations, or extremely high triglyceride levels (a type of fat that circulates in the blood).